zachhaitz/karma-electron/README.md

 ## Documentation
 ### Environment variables
 - ELECTRON_BIN - Override path to use for `electron`
-    - By default, we will use path given by `electron-prebuilt`
+    - By default, we will use path given by `electron`

 **Example:**